One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 4. GO WITH THE FLOW

 Like the rest of the holidays, expectations can get out of hand.
 Make mental notes for what works and what doesn’t.
 Choose the easier activities if you need to.
-But remember, your time together is the most important thing here.
+But remember, your time together is the most important thing.

 5. CREATE NEW YEARS EVE TRADITIONS WITH ADULTS

-This kid party finishes early.
-So, grab your ebook and finish out the night with some special rituals you love with your partner or friends.
+This kid party can finish early.
+So, grab your ebook and finish out the night with special rituals you love with your partner or friends.
 And of course, don’t forget the kiss!

 Now, end the year with the right tone.
 Be reflective and excited for what comes ahead!
 The future is bright!